 How to tie a double overhand

 Simple, just take both rope ends, making they are of equal length.
 Measure out a length from your chest to your fingertip (at least 3 feet), and tie a neat overhand knot.
-Next tie a second knot as snug to the first as you possibly can.
-Some climbers when tying plain overhand knots then tie both ends together with a double fishermans, believing this is increasing security.
-In fact this only increases the chance that the rope will jam – which of course if not what any climber wants.
-Once tied you should have a forearms length of tail (6 to 10 inches).
+Next, tie a second knot as snug to the first as you possibly can.
+Some climbers when tying plain overhand knots then tie both ends together with a double fisherman’s, believing this is increasing security.
+In fact, this only increases the chance that the rope will jam – which of course if not what any climber wants.
+Once tied you should have a forearms length of the tail (6 to 10 inches).

 WHEN NOT TO USE A DOUBLE OVERHAND

-For many climbers the more simple single overhand knot is more then enough, and the double is aimed that climbers who just don’t trust the single version.
-However the double does have an increased chance of becoming lodged in cracks as it does have a bigger profile, so for descents where this is a possibly I’d switch back to a single overhand (remember thoes long tails!).
+For many climbers, the more simple single overhand knot is more than enough, and the double is aimed that climbers who just don’t trust the single version.
+However the double do have an increased chance of becoming lodged in cracks as it does have a bigger profile, so for descents where this is a possibility I’d switch back to a single overhand (remember those long tails!).

 AND THE WORST ABSEIL KNOT?

-Without doubt the most dangerous abseil knot is the figure of eight – tied like an overhand knot with both ropes.
-This knot is seriously low strength, and has been the cause of at least one death.
-It’s holding strength is as low as 30 kg, and the worst aspect is that climbers believe that they are tying a superior knot then a plain over hand.
+Without a doubt, the most dangerous abseil knot is the figure of eight – tied like an overhand knot with both ropes.
+This knot is seriously low strength and has been the cause of at least one death.
+Its holding strength is as low as 30 kg, and the worst aspect is that climbers believe that they are tying a superior knot than a plain overhand.
 This isn’t the case, as a figure of eight rolls more easily, especially if loosely or badly tied.
 So one more time; DON’T EVER JOIN YOUR ABSEIL ROPES WITH A FIGURE OF EIGHT KNOT – YOU MAY DIE.

-Note: This articles is based on testing carried out by Lyon Equipment and Needle Sports.
+Note: This article is based on testing carried out by Lyon Equipment and Needle Sports.